sigma-student-101/sigma-student-101/README.md

 # sigma-demo
-This is a Demo for Git Github class.
+This is a Demo for Git Github class